United Artists Theatre (Los Angeles): The Theatre at Ace Hotel (2014–2024)

 The theater was restored and re-opened on February 14, 2014 as the Theatre at the Ace Hotel, with concerts by the British rock band Spiritualized.
 L.A.
 Dance Project, a dance company founded by choreographer Benjamin Millepied, also took residence in the theater.
+On April 19, 2014, Quentin Tarantino held a staged reading of a leaked early draft of The Hateful Eight (2015) at the theatre.
 Red Hot Chili Peppers performed a fundraiser at the Ace Hotel on February 5, 2016, in support of presidential candidate Bernie Sanders.

 The United Theater on Broadway (2024–present)

 In 2024, the theater rebranded once again as The United Theater on Broadway.

 Hotel

 Ace Hotel Downtown Los Angeles (2014–2024)

 The building was completely restored and renovated to serve as a luxury boutique hotel called Ace Hotel Downtown Los Angeles.
-It featured 182 rooms, a pool, a restaurant and three bars, as well as the restored theatre.
+It featured 182 rooms, a pool, a restaurant and three bars, as well as the restored theater.
 It opened on January 16, 2014.
 In December 2014, Greenfield Partners put the building up for sale, seeking about $100 million as the sale price.
 In May 2015, Chesapeake Lodging Trust bought the building for $103 million.

 The hotel closed on January 31, 2024.